-But what might they have been learning abut Chinese New Year and how it compares to the American New Year they discussed before?
-As the activities were presented, they might have learned that the American New Year is "regular," an extension of everyday home and classroom life.
+But what might they have been learning about [Lunar] New Year and how it compares to the American New Year they discussed before?
+As the activities were presented, they might have learned that the American New Year is “regular,” an extension of everyday home and classroom life.

-The Chinese New Year activities, however, although fun and interesting, seemed to portray a message of excitement and difference, a performance by exotic people of their Lion Dance.
+The [Lunar] New Year activities, however, although fun and interesting, seemed to portray a message of excitement and difference, a performance by exotic people of their Lion Dance.

-What could this activity have taught the children in Rosa's class about the Chinese children in their neighborhood, who they are and what they do at home?
+What could this activity have taught the children in Rosa’s class about the ... children in their neighborhood [who celebrate the Lunar New Year], who they are and what they do at home?